George Tintle

-George Tintle (December 24, 1892 in Harrison, New Jersey – January 14, 1975 in Harrison, New Jersey) was a U.S. soccer goalkeeper who played the first two U.S. national team games in 1916.
+George Tintle (December 24, 1892 – January 14, 1975) was a U.S. soccer goalkeeper who played the first two U.S. national team games in 1916.
 He spent at least ten seasons in the National Association Football League and two in the first American Soccer League.
 He is a member of the National Soccer Hall of Fame.

 Professional

 In 1908, Tintle began his professional career with the Harrison Alley Boys.
 He remained with the Alley Boys until 1914.
 He then played with Independent F.C. of Harrison.
 He spent at least one season, 1916–1917; with Brooklyn Celtic before entering the U.S. Army for World War I. In addition to playing for Celtic, Tintle also went on loan to the Alley Boys during the spring of 1916.
 After returning from service with the 29th Division in France in 1919 joined Bethlehem Steel for a Scandinavian tour..
 He then spent a single season with Paterson F.C. and one season, 1920–1921, with Erie A.A.
 When the American Soccer League replaced the NAFBL in 1921, Tintle spent two seasons with Harrison S.C.